TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 A representative period has four fields:

-- `base_periods`: Indicates the periods of the full problem that map into this representative period, and the weight of the representative period in them.
+- `mapping`: Indicates the periods of the full problem that map into this representative period, and the weight of the representative period in them.
-- `weight`: Indicates how many representative periods are contained in the full problem; this is inferred automatically from `base_periods`.
+- `weight`: Indicates how many representative periods are contained in the full problem; this is inferred automatically from `mapping`.
 - `time_steps`: The number of time steps in the representative period.
 - `resolution`: The duration in time of a time step.